nidhi-k3/nidhi-k3.github.io/projects/wavguard.md

 Learning to wakeboard is hard.
 Beginners struggle with weight distribution.
 You need to keep your weight centered and balanced, but on the water, you can't see what you're doing wrong.
 Instructors can yell corrections, but by the time you hear them, you've already fallen.

-We wanted to give beginners **instant, real-time feedback** they could feel and see - LED lights that show exactly where their pressure is and whether it matches proper technique for the current board tilt.
+We wanted to give beginners **instant, real-time feedback** they could feel and see.
+LED lights that show exactly where their pressure is and whether it matches proper technique for the current board tilt.

 ---